SumitxThokar/Power-BI-/README.md

 ![funnel Chart](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/visual4.png)
 ![Ribbon Chart](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/visual5.png)

-## Day 5 of my journey learning Power BI
+## Day 5 of Learning Power BI
-Today, I focused on creating and formatting tables in the software.
+:writing_hand: Today, I focused on creating and formatting tables in the software.
 First, I created a simple table by clicking on the table button in the visualization pane and then dragging and dropping the columns I wanted to work with into the column section.
 I also learned how to arrange the data in ascending or descending order by simply clicking on the header of the column.
 <br>
 ### Creating a table.
 ![Create table](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/ct1.jpg)